OneTrans: Unified Feature Interaction and Sequence Modeling with One Transformer in Industrial Recommender: Experiments

 \subsection{RQ2: Design Choices via Ablation Study}

-We perform an ablation study of the proposed \textbf{OneTrans\textsubscript{S}} model to quantify the contribution of key design choices.
+We perform an ablation study of the proposed \textsc{\Model} model to quantify the contribution of key design choices.
 The complete results are summarized in Table~\ref{tab:rq2_unified}.
-We evaluate the following variants: \textbf{Input variants:} i) Replacing the \textit{Auto-Split Tokenizer} with a \textit{Group-wise Tokenizer} (Row~1); ii) Using a timestamp-\textit{agnostic} fusion strategy instead of the timestamp-\textit{aware} sequence fusion (Row~2); iii) Removing \texttt{[SEP]} tokens in the timestamp-\textit{aware} sequence fusion (Row~3); \textbf{OneTrans block variants:} i) Sharing a single set of Q/K/V and FFN parameters across \emph{all} tokens, instead of assigning separate parameters to NS-tokens (Row~4); ii) Replacing causal attention with full attention (Row~5); iii) Disabling the pyramid stack by keeping the full token sequence at \emph{all} layers (Row~6).
+We evaluate the following variants: \textbf{Input variants:} i) Replacing the \textit{Auto-Split Tokenizer} with a \textit{Group-wise Tokenizer} (Row~1); ii) Using a timestamp-\textit{agnostic} fusion strategy instead of the timestamp-\textit{aware} sequence fusion (Row~2); iii) Removing \texttt{[SEP]} tokens in the timestamp-\textit{aware} sequence fusion (Row~3); \textbf{\Model block variants:} i) Sharing a single set of Q/K/V and FFN parameters across \emph{all} tokens, instead of assigning separate parameters to NS-tokens (Row~4); ii) Replacing causal attention with full attention (Row~5); iii) Disabling the pyramid stack by keeping the full token sequence at \emph{all} layers (Row~6).

-In summary, the ablations show that 1) \textbf{Auto-Split Tokenizer} provides a clear advantage over manually grouping non-sequential features into tokens, indicating that allowing the model to automatically build non-sequential tokens is more effective than relying on human-defined feature grouping; 2) \textbf{Timestamp-aware fusion} beats intent-based ordering when timestamps exist, suggesting that temporal ordering should be prioritized over event impact; 3) Under timestamp-\emph{agnostic} fusion, learnable \textbf{\texttt{[SEP]} tokens} help the model separate sequences; 4) Assigning \textbf{token-specific parameters} to NS-tokens yields clear gains over sharing one set across all tokens, demonstrating that modeling non-sequential features with individualized projections enables better feature discrimination; 5) \textbf{Causal and full attention} achieve similar results, indicating that allowing tokens to attend to future positions is not crucial in this setting.
-Notably, we emphasize that full attention prohibits the use of standard optimizations such as KV caching; 6) Retaining the full token list at every layer provides no benefit: {\Model} effectively summarizes information into a small tail of tokens, so the \textbf{pyramid design} can safely prune queries to save computation.
+In summary, the ablations show that 1) \textbf{Auto-Split Tokenizer} provides a clear advantage over manually grouping non-sequential features into tokens, indicating that allowing the model to automatically build non-sequential tokens is more effective than relying on human-defined feature grouping; 2) \textbf{Timestamp-aware fusion} beats intent-based ordering when timestamps exist, suggesting that temporal ordering should be prioritized over event impact; 3) Under timestamp-\emph{agnostic} fusion, learnable \textbf{\texttt{[SEP]} tokens} help the model separate sequences; 4) \textbf{Token-specific parameters} for NS-tokens outperform a shared projection, enabling better feature discrimination; 5) \textbf{Causal and full attention} perform similarly, but full attention disables standard optimizations such as KV caching; 6) Keeping full-length tokens at all layers provides no benefit: {\Model} effectively summarizes information into a small tail, so the \textbf{pyramid design} can safely prune queries to save computation.
+Moreover, under a fixed TFLOPs budget, the pyramid design supports \emph{close to} $1.75\times$ longer sequences than a full-length design, better exploiting gains from length extension.